-A. Thomas McLellan of the Perelman School of Medicine is featured about his views on the “war on drugs.”
+Arthur Caplan of the Perelman School of Medicine is interviewed about the growth in foreign drug testing.

 Perelman School of Medicine

 Lance Becker of the Perelman School of Medicine is quoted about the use of therapeutic hypothermia.

 Jason Burdick of the School of Engineering and Applied Science and Robert Mauck of the Perelman School of Medicine discuss their efforts to regrow cartilage that might lead to better treatments.

 Medical, Surgical Treatments Equally Effective for Common Inflammatory Eye Condition, Penn Study Finds

 PHILADELPHIA — Patients with uveitis, the fifth leading cause of vision loss in the United States, treated with either systemic anti-inflammatory medicine or with a time-release implant surgically placed inside the eye experienced a similar degree of visual improvement over two years, according to a new study from researchers at the Perelman School of Medicine at the University of Pennsylvania, the Mount Sinai School of Medicine, Johns Hopkins University and the University of Wisconsin.